 We can never be good enough.
 We need the cross.
 We need the resurrection.
 We need Jesus.
-We're saved by faith alone by grace alone through Christ alone.
+We're saved by faith alone, by grace alone, through Christ alone.

-Notice that when Jesus explained our need to be born again, He concluded by saying saving faith must be lived out in active obedience to the will of God our Father.
-This idea sounds familiar.
+When Jesus explained our need to be born again, He concluded by saying saving faith must be lived out in active obedience to the will of God our Father.
+This idea sounds familiar

-According to Jesus, how do our acts of obedience relate to our faith?
+How did Jesus say our acts of obedience relate to our faith?